Kingxukai/linux/Documentation/kbuild/makefiles.rst

 A Kbuild file may be defined under arch/<arch>/include/uapi/asm/ and arch/<arch>/include/asm/ to list asm files coming from asm-generic.

-See subsequent chapter for the syntax of the Kbuild file.
+See subsequent chapter for the woke syntax of the woke Kbuild file.

 no-export-headers
 -----------------